By definition, failure is a “lack of success.”

 The one trait in a lot of dyslexic people I know is that by the time we got out of college, our ability to deal with failure was very highly developed.
 And so we look at most situations and see much more of the upside than the downside.

 With all the hardships and trouble Cohn endured at a young age, he got creative and learned how to make things happen, instead of letting them control him.
+Growing up he had two choices; get creative and thrive, accept his label, and remain broke most of life (in more ways than one).

 His story of riding to the airport with an investment executive to land his first job in the investment world is just an example of his creativity and problem-solving abilities.